+One bedroom flat for rent.
+Minimum stay 6 months.
 Excellent base for anyone looking for a comfortable place to stay for either business or pleasure whilst visiting Bristol.
 Ground floor, a room in flat with garden.
 Central heating, modern, fully fitted kitchen.
 Plenty of free, unrestricted on-road parking.
-Bus stop for city centre right outside.
+The bus stop for city centre and University right outside.

 Bedrooms available for booking

 Destinations shown in bold offer access to express coach or train services.

 Click on a place name for details of how to get there by local bus from Stockwood:

 Hosts can offer a complimentary light breakfast at their discretion.
 All other meals, including a full breakfast, might incur an additional cost, if offered.
 Meals and any additional payment should be arranged directly with your host.